AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-marketing-overview.md

 >[!NOTE]
 >
->The above "bad" accounts must be open for at least 12 months without accumulating a Closed Won opp; that's the basic guideline for whether an Opp has gone stale for the model's purposes.
+>The above "bad" accounts must be open for at least 12 months without accumulating a Closed Won opp; that is the basic guideline for whether an Opp has gone stale for the model's purposes.

 ## Lead-to-Account Mapping {#lead-to-account-mapping}